Bsakwa/Bsakwa/README.md

 - 🔭 I’m Sakwa and am training to be a Full Stack Software Engineer under the ALX-Holberton SE Programme..
-- 🌱 I’m currently bulding cool applications whilst learning Python, Javascript, C and SQL.
+- 🌱 I’m currently bulding cool applications whilst learning Python, Javascript, C and SQL

----

 ---